-BCRC will continue to retain ownership of all former BC Rail railway lands and track infrastructure, as well as BCR Port Subdivision Ltd. which manages the 24-mile railway line accessing the port terminals at Roberts Bank.
-BCR Properties will also acquire and retain ownership of key lands which support port terminal operations.
+BCRC will continue to retain ownership of all former BC Rail railway lands and track infrastructure, as well as the BCR Port Subdivision, the 24-mile railway line accessing the port terminals at Roberts Bank.
+BCRC's subsidiary, BCR Properties Ltd. will also acquire and retain ownership of key lands which support port terminal operations.
 Retention of these port and railway land holdings supports the government's British Columbia Ports Strategy and Pacific Gateway Strategy.

-BCRC's subsidiary, BCR Properties Ltd., continues its mandated disposition of all non-railway and non-port related property holdings and should be substantially complete by the end of 2009.
-The real estate market continues to be very strong.
-BCR Properties' land dispositions are subject to risk of delays due to municipal development processes and risk of reduced revenues if there is a downturn in the real estate market.
+In accordance with the direction established by the Shareholder through the Core Services Review process, BCRC will continue to dispose of most remaining residual assets and entities, winding up most corporate activities except those related to rail or port operations.
+BCR Properties Ltd. will continue its mandated disposition of all non-railway and non-port related property holdings and should be substantially complete by the end of 2010.
+BCR Properties' land dispositions are subject to risk of delays due to municipal development processes and risk of reduced revenues with the anticipated downturn in the real estate market.